 When you first check-in to any casino in Vegas, there is a stand near the front desk for the casino’s player’s club system.
 Every casino company, from Caesar’s Entertainment and MGM Resorts to local Stations Casinos has a player rewards system.
-To participate in the rewards system, one must first obtain a player’s card.
+To participate in the rewards program, you must first obtain a player’s card.
 This card is your key to earn comp dollars and tier points at the casino.
 There are many different ways to earn comp dollars and tier credits, but some will earn you more points quicker than others.

-Let’s start with the basic mean of earning points, gambling at the casino.
+Let’s start with the most basic mean of earning points; gambling at the casino.
 When gambling at the casino, you should always make sure you are using your player’s card, whether it’s in a machine or giving it to the dealer or pit boss at the tables.
 If gambling at a machine, comp dollars and tier credits will be earned based on the amount of money you play in the machine.

 The amount of time you play at the machine has no effect on how many points you will earn.
 Most, if not all machines in casinos will have a countdown towards the next point(s) that will be earned.
 The countdown will go down after every hand or spin you play, and will be based on the amount of money you play for each hand or spin.
 Once the countdown hits 0 it means you earned points for your play, and it will then restart.